Leading the way

 Creighton is a true leader in the health sciences, educating more professional health sciences students than any other Catholic university.

-You can help us create more Jesuit-educated health care leaders like you by supporting Creighton’s fundraising campaign Forward Blue and making a gift to your school or college.
+You can help us create more Jesuit-educated healthcare leaders by supporting Creighton’s fundraising campaign Forward Blue and making a gift to your school or college.

 Forward Blue

 Forward Blue is the largest and most comprehensive fundraising campaign in Creighton’s history.
-The campaign is a massive, concentrated effort over an extended period of time to celebrate Creighton’s mission, while raising funds to ensure that mission endures.
+It celebrates Creighton by raising funds to ensure that our mission endures.

 Building on our strengths

-Two capital projects underline the growth of our health sciences enterprise — the $75 million CL and Rachel Werner Center for Health Sciences Education (opening fall 2023) and the nearly $100 million Creighton University Health Sciences Campus – Phoenix (opened in fall 2021).
+Two capital projects underline the growth of our health sciences enterprise — the CL and Rachel Werner Center for Health Sciences Education (opened in 2023) and the Creighton University Health Sciences Campus – Phoenix (opened in 2021).

 Creighton continues to make bold strides in its training and curriculum, as well.
 Through the University's innovative approach to interdisciplinary education, students learn and train alongside other health sciences professions.
 Through the medical humanities, they study disciplines traditionally seen outside the scope of medicine to emphasize the areas of healing beyond the physiological.